adeel-ahmad-awan/react-food-order-application/README.md

 # Food order App

+This simple application is made in ReactJs.

-the follosing react concepts are covered in this application
+In this application, the following concepts are reflected.

--
+Screen shots